Dedham Public Library: Governance

 On April 1, 1889, by act of the General Court, the trustees transferred the entire property of the library to the town.
 On the same date the town voted to accept the gift of the franchise library and property, real and personal, of the Dedham Public Library upon the condition that the town would forever maintain the same as a free public library.
 At that time, nine trustees were elected by ballot: three for three years, three for two years, and three for one year.

 Previous to the transfer, the same system was in operation but the town had no representation on the board.
 The presidents of the Library Association were John Gardner one year, Edmund Quincy five years, Carlos Slafter nine years, John Cox, Jr. three years, Carlos Slafter one year during which time the gift was made to the public library in 1871.

 From 1871 to 1889 the officers were Alfred Hewins, president, Henry 0.
 Hildreth, clerk, and Henry W. Richards, treasurer.
 When John R. Bullard declined reelection in April 1898, Hon.
 Winslow Warren was elected as chairman of the board.

-After retiring from his position as a custodian at Dedham High School, Shad Araby was elected as a trustee.

 In 2020, all five trustees resigned from their positions, saying they did not feel supported by the Town.